 My Sanford Chart allows you secure online access to your personal health information and your child's health information.
 It's available anywhere you have internet access.
 There is no cost to you and registering is quick and simple.

 There are many studies being done to look at whether certain vitamin and mineral supplements and combinations of supplements may help prevent age-related macular degeneration (AMD) or delay vision loss in people who already have it.

-The Age-Related Eye Disease Study (AREDS), conducted by the U.S. National Eye Institute (NEI), found that supplementing your diet with high levels of vitamins C, E, and beta-carotene, called antioxidants, and the mineral zinc may help slow the progress of advanced age-related macular degeneration (AMD) and delay vision loss if you already have moderate or severe AMD.
+For example, the Age-Related Eye Disease Study (AREDS) is a major research effort by the U.S. National Eye Institute.
+The first AREDS study found that supplementing your diet with high levels of vitamins C, E, and beta-carotene, called antioxidants, and the mineral zinc may help slow the progress of advanced age-related macular degeneration (AMD) and delay vision loss if you already have moderate or severe AMD.
 There is no evidence that the supplements are helpful if you do not have AMD or only have a mild form of the disease.1

 To learn more visit Healthwise.org

 © 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.